Updated: Jul 8

 The title is catchy, uses a keyword people are likely to search for (mindfulness) and inspires the reader by offering them something they’d like (mindful kids).
 Then the subtitle shows how the book is structured (50 activities) and what the benefit of reading it will be (kind, focused and calm kids).
 If I were the target market for this book, I'd be in.

 The Hell is the problem your reader is experiencing—their ‘pain point’.
-They might not have articulated it (“My children aren’t mindful enough”) but it’s there all the same.
+They might not have articulated it (no one says “My children aren’t mindful enough”) but it’s there all the same.
 Your blurb should tap into whatever it is that’s driving your reader.
 That’s the problem your book will solve.

 The Heaven is of course the opposite.
 It’s the solution to the Hell in the first part of your blurb.
 It might be kind, focused, calm kids, or a more productive leadership team.
 Ask yourself what will happen if your reader reads your book.
 What does their solution look like?
 Describing this briefly in your blurb will encourage them to find out more.